swkfk/quick-runner/README.md

 ### [early] v0.0.3

 The program now use `fork` to run the program and can get the return value of the program.
-Press `Ctrl+C` to make an interruption to kill the program with `SIGKILL(9)`.
+Press `Ctrl+C` to make an interruption to kill your program with `SIGKILL(9)`.

-Add the `--time-limit` or `-t` option to limit the run time of the program.
+Add the `--time-limit` or `-t` option to limit the run time of your program.

 ### [early] v0.0.2

 The program can now compile the sources and run it!
 The binary will be removed after running.

-Add the `--conpiler` or `-c` option to specify the compiler.
+Add the `--compiler` or `-c` option to specify the compiler.
 Now the program has the ability to check whether the compiler specified by the user is available.

 ### [early] v0.0.1